mlamoure/Indigo-August-Home/README.md

 # Actions #
 * An action to reset the Unlock Timer is available.
 Useful if you are using the unlock timer for auto lock.

-# Install Notes #
-* The plugin will guide you thorough it.
-You will have to get a verification code from August, sent to your email or phone, for the plugin to work.
-August verifies based on a per device basis, not once per account.
-The plugin must verify a unique ID associated with your August account in order for the plugin to work.

-# Triggers #
-* Lock and Unlock events by known people (with ability to exclude remote events - August App or HomeKit).
-Note that HomeKit is not possible to decipher if the user was on the local network or remote.
-* Lock and Unlock events by unknown people (typically manual use of the lock)
-* Doorbell events - Missed call, Motion detected
-* Keypad events - Invalid code entry

 # Limitations #
 * The plugin works based on polling the August servers for updates to the lock status and your house activity feed.
 The plugin supports 10, 15, 30, 45, 60, 90 second polling intervals.
 At this time there does not seem to be any better way to receive updates as they happen.
 The house feed provides more information, but sometimes is lagged because of the way the August devices work.
 Therefore, the plugin will prefer the house activity feed but periodically check the status API for sanity.
 Given that the activity feed is the only source for doorbell events, such as motion detected, missed calls, etc., there can be a lag for these events to be discovered by the plugin.
 Because of this, I've added maximum latency fields to the event triggers.